santoshnet/DrugStore-Android/README.md

 DrugStore - Android app is the client side app for ordering medicines.
 It is free and open source.
-DrugStore for Android is a companion app for [Pharmacy Web](https://github.com/Arkanayan/Pharmacy-Web).
+DrugStore for Android is a companion app for [Drugstore Web](https://drugstore.frontendsourcecode.com/).
 DrugStore WebApp is for administration of orders on the admin(DrugStore) side.